America (band): Early success (1970–1973)

-While their fathers were stationed at the United States Air Force base at RAF South Ruislip near London in the mid-1960s, Beckley, Bunnell and Peek attended London Central High School at Bushey Hall, where they met while playing in two different bands.
+While their fathers were stationed at the United States Air Force base at RAF South Ruislip near London in the mid-1960s, Gerry Beckley, Dewey Bunnell, and Dan Peek attended London Central High School at Bushey Hall, where they met while playing in two different bands.

 Peek left for the United States for a failed attempt at college during 1969.
 Soon after his return to the UK the following year, the three began making music together.
-Starting out with borrowed acoustic guitars, they developed a style that incorporated three-part vocal harmony with the style of contemporary folk-rock acts such as Crosby, Stills & Nash.
+Starting out with borrowed acoustic guitars, they developed a style that incorporated three-part vocal harmony with the style of contemporary folk-rock acts such as Crosby, Stills, & Nash.

-Eventually, the trio dubbed itself America, inspired by the Americana jukebox in their local mess hall and chose it because they did not want anyone to think they were British musicians trying to sound American.
+Eventually, the trio dubbed itself America, inspired by the Americana jukebox in their local mess hall, and chose it because they did not want anyone to think they were British musicians trying to sound American.
 They played their first gigs in the London area, including some highlights at the Roundhouse in London's Chalk Farm district.
-They were eventually taken on by producer Ian Samwell, best known for writing Cliff Richard's 1958 breakthrough hit "Move It", and his partner Jeff Dexter, and through their efforts, they were eventually contracted to Kinney Records (UK) in March 1971 by Ian Ralfini and assigned to the UK Warner Bros. label.
+They were eventually taken on by producer Ian Samwell, best known for writing Cliff Richard's 1958 breakthrough hit "Move It", and his partner Jeff Dexter, and through their efforts were eventually contracted to Kinney Records (UK) in March 1971 by Ian Ralfini and assigned to the UK Warner Bros. label.

-Their first album, America, (1971) was recorded at Trident Studios in London and produced by Samwell and Dexter, who became the trio's manager.
-Dexter also gave the band their first major gig, 20 December 1970, at Implosion at the Roundhouse, Chalk Farm, as the opening act for The Who, Elton John, Patto and the Chalk Farm Salvation Army Band and Choir for a Christmas charity event.
+Their first album, America (1971), was recorded at Trident Studios in London and produced by Samwell and Dexter, who became the trio's manager.
+Dexter also gave the band their first major gig, 20 December 1970, at Implosion at the Roundhouse, Chalk Farm, as the opening act for The Who, Elton John, Patto, and the Chalk Farm Salvation Army Band and Choir, for a Christmas charity event.
 Although the trio initially planned to record the album in a similar manner to The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band, Samwell convinced them to perfect their acoustic style, instead.
+Pepper's Lonely Hearts Club Band, Samwell convinced them to perfect their acoustic style instead.

-The debut album America was released in late December 1971 to only moderate success, although it sold well in the Netherlands, where Dexter had taken them as a training ground to practice their craft.
+The debut album, America, was released in late December 1971 to only moderate success, although it sold well in the Netherlands, where Dexter had taken them as a training ground to practice their craft.
 Samwell and Dexter subsequently brought the trio to Morgan Studios to record several additional songs.
 One of them was a Bunnell composition called "Desert Song", which Dexter previously demonstrated during studio rehearsals in Puddletown, Dorset, at the home of Arthur Brown.
 The song had its public debut at the Harrogate Festival, four days later, to great audience response.
 After several performances and a TV show, it was retitled "A Horse with No Name".
 The song became a major worldwide hit in early 1972.
 It sold over one million copies, and was awarded a gold disc by the RIAA in March 1972.
-America's debut album was released in the U.S. that same month with the hit song added and quickly went platinum.
+America's debut album was released in the U.S. that same month, with the hit song added, and quickly went platinum.
 The album resulted in a second major chart success with Beckley's "I Need You", which peaked at number 9 on the US charts.